YashwanthReddy27/Traffic-Violation-Detection/README.md

 </div>

 ## Training Script
-In this part of the code block you can change the directory in Collab where you want to store the model weights
+In this part of the code block, you can change the directory in Collab where you want to store the model weights

 ```python
 RES_DIR = set_res_dir()